 Learn about Mansfield and its surrounds, including an acknowledgement of our traditional owners.

-Mansfield’s picturesque Shire is only 2 hours drive north of Melbourne.
+Mansfield’s picturesque Shire is only a 2 hour drive north of Melbourne.
 The landscape is dominated by the Great Dividing Range and includes the alpine resorts of Mt.
 Buller and Mt.
 Stirling.
 Natural environment features within Mansfield Shire are the Alpine National Park and Australia’s second largest inland waterway – Lake Eildon.
 Mansfield Shire boasts major river systems, lakes, mountains, vast tracts of what is referred to as ‘High Country’, and broad, productive valleys where agriculture and rural living integrate.
 With Mansfield Shire being a nationally recognised icon location, our municipality is in high demand for recreation and lifestyle activities.

 The major urban centre of our Shire is Mansfield and there are numerous outlying communities scattered across the municipality.
 Each of these townships have a strong sense of community and not only celebrate the place in which they live, but they also have their own history, distinct character and sense of identity.

 We have a strong economy, with agriculture being one of the Shire’s key economic drivers, contributing $60.7m to our economy.
 Cattle and sheep grazing, along with seed production, are major industries within the Shire.
 Grape and tomato production are also significant as are many agriculture related service industries.
+In 2019/20, the total tourism and hospitality sales in Mansfield Shire was $74.7m, the total value added was $36.6 million.

 We acknowledge the Taungurung people as the traditional owners of the land on which our offices are located.
 We pay respect to the Taungurung Elders, past, present and future and extend that respect to all Aboriginal and Torres Strait Islander peoples.